andrewcooke/choochoo/docs/daily-use.md

 that the FIT files are visible.

 Subsequent times you download data, you probably only have a day or two of data to download.
-In this case use the command
+In that case use the command

     > ch2 garmin --user USER --pass PWD PATH/TO/DIR